memosasoft/Wiki-Nerd/readme.txt

 CLASSIFICATION PHASE

-The system can then read text, evaluate them and classify them it can find related subjects.
-The system also to summarize in a dynamique changing template the information extracted during the classification phase.
+The system can then read text, evaluate them and classify them so it can find related subjects.
+The system also summarizes in a dynamique changing template the information extracted during the classification phase.

 OPEN SOURCE PHILOSOPHIE